• Skip to primary navigation

 Tatiana Kamakura

-Light and fluffy, these sourdough pull-apart dinner rolls don’t taste sour and will make your kitchen smells amazing!
+Light and fluffy, these sourdough discard pull-apart dinner rolls don’t taste sour and will make your kitchen smells amazing!
 With one little trick, learn how to get them ready in 2 hours.

-5 from 43 votes
+4.99 from 88 votes

 Print Recipe Pin Recipe Save Saved!